-The Fisher College of Business at The Ohio State University has expanded its application essay questions this year, giving candidates more of an opportunity to discuss their profiles beyond the statistics and other basic data conveyed in the rest of their application.
-The school’s first required essay is a rather traditional career goals statement for which the maximum word count has been cut back from 750 to 500.
-Perhaps this reduction was to allow for the addition of a second required essay without adding too much to the amount applicants need to write.
-For that new second essay, candidates must share a significant achievement from their past and explain how the experience has equipped them to be an additive member of the Fisher MBA community.
+The application essay questions for the Fisher College of Business at The Ohio State University give candidates an opportunity to add some detail and depth to their profiles beyond the statistics and other basic data conveyed in the rest of their application.
+The school’s first required essay is a rather traditional career goals statement, and for the second essay, applicants must share a significant achievement from their past and explain how the experience has equipped them to be an additive member of the Fisher MBA community.
 If needed, a 250-word supplemental essay is also available for candidates with unusual or unclear elements in their profiles.
-All aspiring Fisher MBAs must complete a video interview soon after submitting their application, and although this is not technically an essay, we offer some tips for addressing it as well in our complete essay analysis, which follows.
+All aspiring Fisher MBAs must complete a video interview soon after submitting their application, and although this is not technically an essay, we offer tips on preparing for it as well in our complete essay analysis, which follows.

 You will be required to complete two written essay responses.
 The essay questions give you the opportunity to present yourself more fully to our MBA Admissions Committee and to provide insight into your experiences, goals, and thought processes.

-The Fisher admissions committee is hardly breaking any new ground with this essay prompt, which differs in wording from the one it posed last season but is otherwise very similar in content.
+The Fisher admissions committee is hardly breaking any new ground with this essay prompt.
 Like all MBA programs, Fisher is interested in hearing where you see yourself going after you graduate and how you believe a business degree will equip you to fulfill your vision.
 Because this essay question covers several of the main components of a traditional personal statement, we encourage you to download a free copy of the mbaMission Personal Statement Guide, in which we offer detailed advice on approaching these topics, along with multiple illustrative examples.

 ESSAY TOPIC 2: Please tell us about the accomplishment you are most proud of.
 How will this experience allow you to contribute a unique perspective to the Fisher community?
 (Maximum words: 400)